DoganM95/CP2077-Modding-Guide/README.md

 ### Conclusion on Redmod

-The base source code file will essentially be overwritten with the modified one, so the all the remaining unchanged code also needs to be kept in the modded file.
+- The base source code file will essentially be overwritten with the modified one, so the all the remaining unchanged code also needs to be kept in the modded file.
-As mentioned, lets say there are 2 different mods, manipulating the same file, one will get overwritten.
+- Assuming there are 2 different mods, manipulating the same file, one will get overwritten.
 This is where The next, superior method comes into play.

 ##Mod using Redscript